Atinoda/text-generation-webui-docker/README.md

 *Launch arguments should be defined as a space-separated list, just like writing them on the command line.
 These arguments are passed to the `server.py` module.*

 ### Updates
 These projects are moving quickly!
-To update to the latest version, rebuild the image without cache:
+To update to the most recent version on Docker hub, pull the latest image:

+`docker compose pull`

+Then recreate the container:

-`docker compose build --no-cache`
+`docker compose up`

-*When the container is launched, it will print out how many commits behind origin the current build is, so you can decide if you want to update it.*
+*When the container is launched, it will print out how many commits behind origin the current build is, so you can decide if you want to update it.
+Docker hub images will be periodically updated, but if you need bleeding edge versions you must build locally.*

+### Build (optional)
+The provided `docker-compose.yml.build` shows how to build the image locally.
+You can use it as a reference to modify the original `docker-compose.yml`, or you can rename it and use it as-is.
+Choose the desired variant to build by setting the build `target` and then run:

+`docker compose build`

+*If you choose a different variant later, you must **rebuild** the image.*

 ### Developers / Advanced Users
 The Dockerfile can be easily modified to compile and run the application from a local source folder.
 This is useful if you want to do some development or run a custom version.
 See the Dockerfile itself for instructions on how to do this.